-The outsole is the part of the shoe that directly impacts with the running surface and generally consists of rubber or foam material that enhance flexibility and help increase your shoe’s flexibility.
+The outsole is the part of the shoe that directly impacts with the running surface and generally consists of rubber or foam material that helps increase your shoe’s flexibility.
 Ideally, the outsole should provide traction without adding stiffness or excess weight to the shoe.
-It should also fit your foot shape while providing superior stability.
+It also should fit your foot shape while providing superior stability.

 - Heel cushioning

 You want a balance between cushioning, feel, and stability regarding heel cushioning.
 The primary purpose of heel cushioning is to minimize the impact of the runner’s heel hitting the ground.
 Pay attention to a shoe’s heel counter, i.e., the cup layered inside the rearfoot that supports and cradles your heel.
 The heel counter centers the heel for support and stable landings and also should allow your ankle to move comfortably.

 Forefoot cushioning material reduces the impact of the stride that occurs when your forefoot “loads” and then pushes off.
 It also protects the basic structure of your foot.
 Look for a shoe that has a nice balance between cushioning comfort and a solid push-off platform that’s not too stiff.